-- 1. Install the VMS operating system as described in the VMS Upgrade and Installation Manual and this supplement. - a.
-Answer the configuration questions as shown in the VMS Upgrade and Installation Manual.
+- 1. Install the VMS operating system as described in the Upgrade and Installation Manual and this supplement. - a.
+Answer the configuration questions as shown in the Upgrade and Installation Manual.
 (Note that because the system includes RF-series disks, the installation procedure asks if those disks will be served.
 Answer Y.) - b.
 Answer Y when asked if the cluster contains a quorum disk, and then specify the device name for the quorum disk.
 (Note that you can use the system disk as the quorum disk to simplify system management operations.) - 2.
-Follow the instructions in the VMS VAXcluster Manual to customize the system. - 3.
+Follow the instructions in the VAXcluster Systems for OpenVMS to customize the system. - 3.
 Enable the computer as a boot server using the command procedure SYS\$MANAGER:CLUSTER_CONFIG.COM.
-Follow the instructions in the VMS VAXcluster Manual. - 4.
+Follow the instructions in the VAXcluster Systems for OpenVMS. - 4.
 Add the second computer as a boot server using CLUSTER_CONFIG.COM.
 Be sure to answer Y when asked whether the cluster contains a quorum disk. - 5.
 When you are ready to boot the second computer, enter the following sequence of commands at the console-mode prompt (>>>):

-''' SET BOOT ddcu ! for example, DIAO

-SET BFLAG x00000000 ! x is the hexadecimal value of the computer's ! system root
+SET BOOT ddcu ! for example, DIA0 SET BFLAG x0000000 ! x is the hexadecimal value of the computer's ! system root